Geometry-preserving and interpretable dimension reduction for compositional data: Estimation of compositional SDR

 \subsection{Compositional KDR}

-Building on the KDR criterion, we now introduce the compositional KDR (CKDR) method for estimating compositional SDR (CSDR) matrices.
+We now introduce the compositional KDR (CKDR) method for estimating compositional SDR (CSDR) matrices.
 Let $X\in\cx=\Delta^{d-1}$ and define the target domain as $\cz = \Delta^{m-1}$ with $m \le d$.
 We assume that the kernel $k_\cz$ on the target simplex is characteristic, which holds, for instance, for the standard Gaussian kernel.
-By \cref{thm:sdr-population-guarantee}, the CKDR population-level criterion is defined as
+By Proposition~\ref{thm:sdr-population-guarantee}, the CKDR population-level criterion is defined as

-When $k_\cy$ is characteristic and $m \ge \dim(\mathcal{C}_{Y|X})$, where $\mathcal{C}_{Y|X}$ denotes the central compositional subspace defined in \cref{sec:compositional-SDR}, \cref{thm:sdr-population-guarantee} ensures that any minimizer $P$ of \eqref{eq:ckdr-population} is a valid CSDR matrix.
+When $k_\cy$ is characteristic and $m \ge \dim(\mathcal{C}_{Y|X})$, where $\mathcal{C}_{Y|X}$ denotes the central compositional subspace defined in \cref{sec:compositional-SDR}, Proposition~\ref{thm:sdr-population-guarantee} ensures that any minimizer $P$ of \eqref{eq:ckdr-population} is a valid CSDR matrix.
 Moreover, if $k_\cy$ is a linear kernel over a Euclidean or Hilbert space, a similar guarantee holds for recovering the CSDR for conditional mean.